AttorneyOnline/AO2-Client/README.md

 This should be put in `./bin/base`

+### Formatting

+All code should be formatted according to the `.clang-format` file.
+This will be checked by CI and will fail if the code is not formatted correctly.

 ### Dependencies

 Here is a complete list of dependencies required to build the project: